Multilingual portals

 TABLE_ |

-Texts in tables such as for a notification if data records are available (TABLE_NODATA_) or a table title (TABLE_TITLE_) |
+Texts in tables such as the output if no data records are available (TABLE_NODATA_) or table titles (TABLE_TITLE_). |

 OPT_ |